ResistancePlatform/resistance-core/README.md

 confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the Zcash client.
-It downloads and stores the entire history of Zcash transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the Resistance client.
+It downloads and stores the entire history of Resistance transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.